bramreth/geneticTalkingTony/README.md

 # geneticTalkingTony

-a genetic algorith for recreating a string.
+a genetic algorith for recreating a string. utilises simple learning to guess each letter of a word until an entire string is figured out.